UTSCC09/project-fullstackarmy/README.md

 ### Motivation

-There are a few vaccination tracker dashboards on the web currently, however even as someone with experience in data these dashboards can get overwhelming to fully understand the data and the story behind.
-The aim of the website to create a dashboard that would simplify the vaccination story to people who are not experienced with reading a large amount of data at a time.
+There are a few vaccination tracker dashboards on the web currently, however even someone who is experienced with data these dashboards can get overwhelming to fully understand and the story behind the facts and figures.
+The aim of the website is to create a dashboard that would simplify the vaccination story to people who are not experienced with reading a large amount of data at a time.
 In addition, to appeal to as many people as possible, multi-lingual support.

 ### Stories Narrated

 To make it easy to digest, we will be creating a series of stories we wish to convey using simple figures, charts and maps.

 1. What shares of population received the doses by countries/continents/world?
-2. What are the rates of vaccination over time by countries/continents/world?
+2. What are the rates of vaccination (/100 people) over time by income/countries/continents/world?
 3. What does the vaccine distribution between countries/continents look like?

 ## Beta Version Key Features